 343. This measure primarily targets NH3 emissions.
 As discussed regarding Field Measure 4, urea and urea-based fertilizers can be subject to large N losses via NH3 volatilization.
 Under high-loss conditions (warm or hot conditions with moderate water availability, when losses can be >20–30 per cent of the N applied), substitution of urea with another N fertilizer type, such as (calcium) ammonium nitrate, can greatly reduce ammonia emissions (Bittman and others, 2014).
 However, if urea is applied in spring, when conditions are predictably cool and moist, the risk of ammonia loss is greatly diminished (with <10 per cent loss of the nitrogen applied).
 However, even under cool conditions, NH3 losses from surface-applied urea tend to be much larger than for ammonium nitrate (which are also smaller under these conditions).
 In calcareous and semi-arid soils, the replacement of urea by (calcium) ammonium nitrate usually also leads to the abatement of N2O and NO.

 344. There is a risk of increased losses through denitrification and/or leaching because of the additional available N being retained in the soil through the use of an alternative fertilizer type with smaller NH3 emissions.
-However, if the N application rate is reduced to account for the lower NH3 volatilization losses and greater response consistency, then these risks will not be realized (Principle 6).
+However, if the N application rate is reduced to account for the lower NH3 volatilization losses and greater response consistency, then these risks will not be realized (principle 6).
 From a system-wide perspective, the need to use less fertilizer indicates higher nitrogen use efficiency, with overall less N losses per unit of food produce.

 345. Costs associated with this measure depend on the relative prices of urea and other N fertilizer types; any consequent change in fertilizer rates should also be taken into account.